 As adults, we expect our children will respect us: our feelings, our home, our authority.
 And society expects children to be respectful.
 The phrase, “Children are to be seen, not heard,” comes from a long-held belief that children should be compliant, quiet and do as their parents say.
 Yet anyone who’s been around a child for more than an hour knows this often isn’t the case.
 So how can we reconcile our expectation of respect with our child’s need to test limits as they assert their independence?
 Just how far is too far?

 There are several reasons a child may behave in a way that is “disrespectful.”
 First, he may not realize the behavior is disrespectful.
+Disrespect can be defined as a lack of respect or courtesy by showing insulting behavior of acting rudely.
 For example, questioning a parent’s decision may strike adults as rude, but to a child, it may simply be a way of getting his needs met: I want to go to my friend’s house.
 My mom said ‘No.’ I want to figure out if there’s any possible way I can change her mind, because I really want to go.
 So I question, I argue, I do anything I can think of as a way of getting her to say ‘Yes.’

 That child is acting in the moment, focusing on getting what he wants, not really paying attention to the fact that his behavior is actually backfiring and digging him a bigger hole.
 Kids also have difficulty asserting or expressing themselves appropriately when feeling angry or frustrated.
 Adrenaline kicks in and eyes start rolling, voices raise, feet get stomped and doors get slammed.
 Ever find yourself saying, “Stop it right now, before you make things even worse for yourself!”?